Life Cycle Assessment software FAQAll your questions about One Click LCA answered

 So, we confirm the software, the data, and the data regionalisation feature of the software all fully comply with ISO 14044 and LEED v4 requirements.

-Does One Click LCA integrate to other design tools?
+Does One Click LCA integrate with other design tools?

 One Click LCA integrates with Building Information Models in IFC2x3, IFC4, Revit, ArchiCAD and Tekla Structures formats.
 It integrates with all energy modeling software supporting gbXML format (including DesignBuilder and IES-VE).
 It also integrates with Microsoft Excel and other data formats.
 There is also a direct integration into IES-VE software.
 Read more here.